-No, your citizenship evidence (e.g. U.S. birth certificate) and ID do not have to show your updated gender marker, but the photo on your ID must resemble your current appearance.
+No, your (or your child's) citizenship evidence (e.g. U.S. birth certificate) and ID do not have to show the updated gender marker, but the photo on the ID must resemble the applicant's current appearance.

 Your physician determines what appropriate clinical treatment is according to acceptable medical practices, standards and guidelines, and certifies that you have had appropriate clinical treatment for gender transition to either male or female.
 Surgery is not a requirement to get a U.S. passport.

 Yes.
 The medical certification you submit must either state that you are in the process of having appropriate clinical treatment (2-year passport) or have had appropriate clinical treatment (10-year passport for adults, 5-year passport for children under 16) for gender transition.
 The certification must be on office letterhead, from a licensed physician stating that she/he has either treated you or has reviewed and evaluated your medical history, and that she/he has a doctor/patient relationship with you.
 Surgery is not a requirement to get a U.S. passport.

 Yes.
 The first time you are changing your gender marker in a passport, you must use Form DS-11.
-After that, you can use Form DS-82, if you are eligible.
+After that, you can renew by mail using Form DS-82, if you are eligible.
 Children under age 16 must use Form DS-11 and appear in-person with both parents/legal guardians when applying for a passport.

 No, the medical certification must be from a licensed physician – either a Medical Doctor (M.D.) or Doctor of Osteopathy (D.O.).